-Let’s get the great wines!
+Let’s taste some great wines!

-What a nice starting point that the city of Dijon.
+What a nice starting point the city of Dijon.
 It’s hard to resist the charm of half-timbered houses, mansions and medieval streets listed as Unesco heritage.
 To learn more about their history, follow the owl route set up by the tourist office.
 With a booklet or your smartphone, you will go back in time in 22 steps through the city.

 Before you take on the vines, take a 360 ° look at the landscape as you climb to the top of the Philippe Le Bon Tower, the former astronomical observatory in the capital of Burgundy.

 Are you looking forward to getting closer to the vineyard?
-We meet you at your hotel to provide you with bikes and explanations on your route
+We will meet you at your hotel to provide you with bikes and explanations on your route

 On the way for a stroll through the Champs-Elysées of Burgundy